ga-wdi-boston/wdi_11_cs_topics/README.md

 2. Read about [arrays from Harvard's CS50](https://study.cs50.net/arrays), and the [Wikipedia on Array data structures](http://en.wikipedia.org/wiki/Array_data_structure).
 3. In your notes, diagram an array and its common operations.
 4. In your notes, for each common array operation write its worst-case time-complexity (Big-O).
-5. In your notes, write when you might use an array and why they are useful.
+5. In your notes, describe when you might use an array and why they are useful.
-6. In your notes, write the difference between an array and a dynamic array.
+6. In your notes, describe the difference between an array and a dynamic array.

 ### Associative Array / Hash Tables

 1. Watch [Harvard CS50's video on hash tables](https://www.youtube.com/watch?v=h2d9b_nEzoA).
 2. Read about [hash tables from Harvard's CS50](https://study.cs50.net/hashtables), and the [Wikipedia on associative arrays](http://en.wikipedia.org/wiki/Associative_array) and [hash tables](http://en.wikipedia.org/wiki/Hash_table).
 3. In your notes, diagram a hash table and its common operations.
-4. Implement a hash table in Ruby, using the tests we have provided as a guide.
+4. What other basic data structures might you use to implement a hash table?
+5. Under `hash_hookup/hash_implementation.rb` there is an implementation of a hash table in Ruby.
+Step through this file using `pry`, and comment every line.
+How is this hash table working?
+Write a paragraph describing its use of bins.
+7. Why does a hash table have faster lookup time than an array, even though it might use several arrays in its implementation
-4. Above each hash table operation, write its worst-case time-complexity (Big-O) as a comment.
+8. Above each hash table operation, write its worst-case time-complexity (Big-O) as a comment.
-5. In your notes, write when you might use a hash table and why they are useful.
+9. In your notes, write when you might use a hash table and why they are useful.
+10. What is the difference between a hash table and Ruby's Hash class?

 ### Struct

 1. Watch [Harvard CS50's video on structs](https://www.youtube.com/watch?v=EzRwP7NV0LM)
 2. Read about [The Ruby Struct Class from Stephanie Oh](http://stephaniehoh.github.io/blog/2013/12/28/the-ruby-struct-class/), and the [Core Ruby Docs on the Struct class](http://ruby-doc.org/core-2.2.0/Struct.html).
 3. In your notes, diagram a struct and its common operations.
-4. Following the tests we have provided, write code that makes use of a struct in Ruby.
-5. In your notes, write when you might use a struct and why they are useful.
+4. In your notes, write when you might use a struct and why they are useful.
-6. In your notes, write the difference between a struct and a class.
+5. In your notes, write the difference between a struct and a class.
+6. In pry try out making an instance of a Struct.

 ### Set

 1. Watch [Computer Science for Everyone's video on sets](https://www.youtube.com/watch?v=yRP1ppn6dEA)
 2. Read about the [Core Ruby Docs on the Set class](http://ruby-doc.org/stdlib-2.2.1/libdoc/set/rdoc/Set.html).
 3. In your notes, diagram a set and its common operations.
-4. Following the tests we have provided, write code that makes use of a struct in Ruby.
-IMPROVE THIS
-5. In your notes, write when you might use a set and why they are useful.
+4. In your notes, write when you might use a set and why they are useful.
-6. In your notes, write the difference between a set and an array.
+5. In your notes, write the difference between a set and an array.

 ### Queue